 - You have no compassion for others except for ulterior motives (like boosting status)

-I would rather have the depth of thought coupled with wisdom to know whether I was being duped by the powers that be as well as the mass media.
-Otherwise I would be dancing to their tunes as they pulled my strings.
+I would rather have the depth of thought and the wisdom to know whether the Powers That Be and the mass media were duping me.
+Otherwise, I would be dancing to their tunes as they pulled my strings.